herculesinc/pg-dao/README.md

 ```
 The returned Database object can be used further to establish a connection session to the database.
 Creation of the database object does not establish a database connection but rather allocates a pool to hold connections to the database specified by the settings object.

 Calling `db()` method multiple times with the same settings will return the same Database object.
-However, if different settings are supplied, different connection pools will be created.
+However, if different settings are provided, different connection pools will be created.

 ### Database
 Once a reference to a Database object is obtained, it can be used to establish a connection session using the following method: